coreybyrum7/regen-nd/next-js/README.md

 NextJS is a powerful React framework with the perfect tools for completing this challenge.

-NextJS 14 and the App Router's default feature server components and streaming with suspense, both perfect tools for this challenge.
-Streaming optimized the user experience by seamlessly handling dependent requests.
+NextJS 14 and the App Router feature server components and streaming with suspense, both perfect tools for this challenge.
+Streaming optimizes the user experience by seamlessly handling dependent requests.

 ## Routes 🗺️

-With this implementation, data is fetched on the server and cachced, which is the [default in NextJS](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#caching-data).
+With this implementation, data is fetched on the server and cached, which is the [default in NextJS](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#caching-data).

 🆕 `/` \
 While this route wasn't specifically requested, it seemed like a good idea to create a default route and not utilize a redirect.
 The page features a title and a link to all projects.
+Note, there's still only one project in the database.

 🆕 `/projects` \
-While this route also wasn't specifically requested, I wanted to make the application feel closer to a real life scenario.
+While this route also wasn't specifically requested, I wanted to make the application feel like a real life scenario.
 This page display a list of all projects, selecting one will take you to that specific project page.
-Note, there is still currently only one project in the database.

 A new endpoint was created in the server application to make this work.

 `/projects/:project-id` \
 This route exemplifies the super powers of NextJS by displaying high level project information prior to rendering the projects posts.
-The application utilizes the React Suspense boundary to display a Skeleton loader while the fetch request and its promise are completing.
+The application utilizes the React Suspense boundary to display a skeleton loader while the fetch request and its promise are completing.

-At the top of this page, you'll notice a compentized button that utilizes the Regen Network brand colors.
-This button routes us back to the `/projects` page where you could then easily select another project.
+At the top of this page, you'll notice a componentized button that utilizes the Regen Network brand colors.
+This button routes back to the `/projects` page where you can then select another project.

 ### API Routes Added